Nicaragua's Ortega offers benefits rethink as protest death toll rises

 MANAGUA (Reuters) - Nicaraguan President Daniel Ortega said on Saturday he was ready to consider changing an unpopular social security overhaul that has sparked days of deadly protests and one of the biggest crises of his leadership.

-At least six people have died since Nicaraguans began demonstrating on Wednesday against measures that increase worker contributions and lower pensions, in an unusually direct challenge to Ortega, a former Marxist guerrilla.
+At least six people have died since Nicaraguans began demonstrating on Wednesday against the changes that increase worker contributions and lower pensions, in an unusually direct challenge to Ortega, a former Marxist guerrilla.

-Late on Saturday, local media said a reporter was shot and killed during a live broadcast from Bluefields, a town on Nicaragua's Caribbean coast that has been hit by the violence.

-Graphic footage of the incident quickly spread onto local and social media.

-"We'll have to see what change can be made to this decree or whether we need to do a new one," he said in a televised address.
+"We'll have to see what change can be made to this decree or whether we need to do a new one," Ortega said.

 "Hopefully, we can find a better way of making this change," he added.
 "Maybe we can find ways of covering part of what is being applied to workers and especially to pensioners."